mkuthan/mkuthan.github.io/_posts/2014-06-21-release-it.md

 * _JSP and GC_ - be aware of ``noclassgc`` JVM option, compiled JSP files use perm gen space.

-* _http sessions_ - users do not understand the concept, do not keep shopping card in the session :-)
+* _http sessions_ - users don't understand the concept, don't keep shopping card in the session :-)

 * _whitespaces_ - remove any unnecessary whitespace from the pages, in large scale it saves a lot of traffic.